 Keen to find out more about the UNESCO World Heritage sites which enrich our travel experiences, we researched where to find every UNESCO World Heritage Site around the world.
 We analysed how many UNESCO Sites every country has, and the best countries to visit if you want to see as many UNESCO sites as possible.
 We also looked specifically at the countries with the most ‘cultural’ and ‘natural’ World Heritage Sites.

-As part of our ‘UNESCO Uncovered’ project we have also created an interactive map, where you can view every UNESCO Site around the globe, and find out more about each of these sites, and see which ones you’ve visited yourself.
+As part of our ‘UNESCO Uncovered’ project we have also created an interactive map, where you can view every UNESCO Site around the globe, find out more about each of these sites, and see which ones you’ve visited yourself.

 Countries with the Most UNESCO World Heritage Sites

 When launching our ‘UNESCO Uncovered’ research, our key goal was to find out the best countries to visit if you want to see as many UNESCO World Heritage Sites as possible.

 From our research we found China and Italy to be the countries with the most UNESCO World Heritage Sites, boasting a total of 55 sites each.

 Close behind is Spain, which has total of 48 UNESCO World Heritage Sites.

 Other countries packed full of UNESCO World Heritage Sites include Spain with a total of 46 UNESCO sites, France and Germany both with a total of 42 sites, and India which has 36 UNESCO Sites.

 You can view the number of UNESCO World Heritage Sites every country has in the full results table below: